codeplaysoftware/SYCL-Translation/codeexamples/SYCLBufferExampleExecutingCUDAKernels/README.md

 ## Build instructions
 ### Using VSCode
 First we need to buid the static library which contains the CUDA kernels.
-Using Microsoft's Visual Studio Code IDE (VSCode), open the VSCode project folder *VSCodeStaticLibraryMakeCUDAKernel*.
+Using Microsoft's Visual Studio Code IDE (VSCode), open the VSCode project folder *StaticLibraryMakeCUDAKernel*.
 Select the **task.json** file in the **.vscode** directory and use key shift+alt+b to use the default build task.
 The build task uses the makefile to build the static library in the **bin** directory.

 Once the static library is built, it is linked to the main program to enable the SYCL program to call upon the CUDA kernels.
-Open up a new project window using VSCode for the folder *VSCodeStaticLibraryUse*.
+Open up a new project window using VSCode for the folder *StaticLibraryUse*.
 Use shift+alt+b to select an **icpx** compiler build and hit return.
 The main project will build putting the executable in the bin directory.

 ### Configuring using CMake
 To configure and build both the static CUDA kernel library and link to the application, invoke CMake as follows: